jeffhowarth/eeprimer/src/lessons/global_forest_loss.md

 ## Deliverables (part 2)

 Please submit a link to your completed code in this [DROPBOX](https://forms.gle/wJCDgxzEXjn7W2HD9){target=_blank} by 9am on Thursday (12/1).
 We will discuss how to publish you code as an app in class.

+## Explore global forest loss

+For each region listed below, please use the App and try to answer these questions:

+- how has the location of deforestation changed over time in the region?
+- are the proximate drivers of deforestation from wildfire, farming, ranging, mining, or another kind of land use?
+- how has the location of deforestation in protected areas changed over time?

+Regions:

+- Mato Grosso, Brazil
+- Para, Brazil
+- Rondonia, Brazil
+- Madre de Dios, Peru
+- Equateur, Democratic Republic of Congo
+- Kasai, Democratic Republic of Congo
+- Kalimantan Timur, Indonesia
+- Nimrod, Oregon
+- Panama City, Florida

+## Deliverables (part 3)

+Please choose one region in the world to investigate (not from the list above) and respond to the prompts in [**this form**](https://forms.gle/bxLGr8xnmjL347Ru9){target=_blank}.
+Thank you.